MrToast99/Nextube-Remaster/README.md

 MIT License.
 This is an independent community project with no affiliation to Rotrics.

+## Community

+**A big thank you to Andrew Lau** for sharing and promoting this firmware in the Nextube Facebook community — it's genuinely appreciated!

+I'm not really active on Facebook, so if you have a bug report, feature request, or question, **GitHub is the best place to reach me**: open an [issue](https://github.com/MrToast99/Nextube-Remaster/issues) or start a [discussion](https://github.com/MrToast99/Nextube-Remaster/discussions) and I'll get back to you there.

 ## Acknowledgements

 - [previoustube/previoustube](https://github.com/previoustube/previoustube) — pioneering reverse engineering of the Nextube hardware